dobtco/wintersmith-knowledge-base/contents/articles/adopta/site_admin/adding_adoptable_things.md

 ---

 <div class='alert'>
-    **Note**: We'll be using "hydrant" as the example "thing," but replace this with whatever "Singular thing name" you set up when you [configured your site](configuring_your_site.html#basic-info).
+    **Note**: We'll be using &ldquo;hydrant&rdquo; as the example &ldquo;thing,&rdquo; but replace this with whatever &ldquo;Singular thing name&rdquo; you set up when you [configured your site](configuring_your_site.html#basic-info).
 </div>

-To add some adoptable hydrants, click the "Hydrants" link.
+To add some adoptable hydrants, click the &ldquo;Hydrants&rdquo; link.

 ![thing](../images/thing.png)

 ### Adding hydrants manually

-To manually add a hydrant, click the "New hydrant" link from the "Hydrants" page
+To manually add a hydrant, click the &ldquo;New hydrant&rdquo; link from the &ldquo;Hydrants&rdquo; page.

 ![add manually](../images/add_manually.png)

-Then, fill in the latitude and longitude of your hydrant's location, and an optional name for your hydrant.
+Then, fill in the latitude and longitude of your hydrant's location and an optional name for your hydrant.

 ![new hydrant](../images/new_hydrant.png)

-Click "Create Thing" to add your hydrant to the map.
+Click &ldquo;Create Thing&rdquo; to add your hydrant to the map.

 ### Importing hydrants from a CSV file

-To import your hydrants from a CSV file, click the "Import hydrants from file" button.
-Then, click the "Choose File" button and select your CSV file.
-Click "Import" to import your CSV file into Adopta.
+To import your hydrants from a CSV file, click the &ldquo;Import hydrants from file&rdquo; button.
+Then, click the &ldquo;Choose File&rdquo; button and select your CSV file.
+Click &ldquo;Import&rdquo; to import your CSV file into Adopta.

 ![choose file](../images/choose_file.png)